-My works are meditations on the ambiguous relationship between our rational and illogical selves, and/ or the uneasy relationship between humans, our built environment, and the rest of the natural world.
-My work is precarious, because I think that we are precarious too.
-And even though our world is built on a foundation of chaos and random chance, we try to order it, want to control it and pretend we understand it.
+My works are inquiries and meditations on the uneasy relationship between our rational and illogical selves.
+Though our world is built on a foundation of instability, chaos and random chance, we try to order it, want to control it and pretend we understand it.
 What I make is precarious, because I think we are precarious.

 I make objects out of dissimilar, contradictory materials.
 They are simultaneously hard and soft, held together by gravity and magnetism.
 They corrode, warp, and fray.
 They're balanced, but ready to fall.

 I use soft, yielding silk made variably stiff with paint, and sometimes pair it with hard metal objects—including found kitchen hardware, clamps, and screws.
 I make marks by carefully painting cartographic patterns across the fabric, or deliberately folding and draping the fabric across measured and marked planes.
 I superimpose geometry—the rational, exacting stuff of flat planes, triangles, and rectangles—over or under something messy and organic in form.
 The result is a mixed architecture that is topographical, but reads the same as a painting or abstracted landscape.

 I build and accumulate records of things I expected to control but didn’t.
 I reuse remnants of discarded works so the newer, finished works hold a history of failure, curiosity, random outcomes, and delight—all verifications of my humanity.